 Only Accredited Practitioners (fire safety) who hold current accreditation under an approved industry accreditation scheme.
 The practitioner must be accredited to assess each of the measures listed on the Fire Safety Schedule.

-Visit the FPAA for a register of accredited practitioners.
+Visit the FPAA website for a register of accredited practitioners.

 Where required under legislation to provide a statement, the owner is responsible to ensure lodgement, regardless as to whether the property is tenanted or vacant.